naedher/pomodoro-timer-api/CONTRIBUTING.md

 </settings>
 ```

-## Introduction
-This project aims at building a REST API that handles authentication, data validation and communication with the PostgreSQL database for a larger project [pomodoro-timer](https://github.com/naedher/pomodoro-timer).

-This document aims at getting developers wanting to contribute familiar with the tools, guidelines and principles we are using.

 ## Tools
 This section talks about the tools we have chosen and some references to get you started.